anandshivam44/DevOpsAutomation/LinuxCommands.md

 #### base64
 Linux Systems encode and decode data for I/O and data transmission.
 Please note that encoding and decoding are not similar to encryption and decryption.

-All linux systems use `base64` for encoding and decoding. base64 is used internally and in general purpose a user doesn't need to bother about it, but in some cases a developer might need to provide raw input to a file in such case we need to encode input and pass input.
+All Linux systems use `base64` for encoding and decoding. base64 is used internally and for the general purpose, a user doesn't need to bother about it, but in some cases, a developer might need to provide raw input to a file in such cases we need to encode input and pass input.

   To encode data:
 ```bash